jt14den/better-research-software/episodes/02-version-control.md

 `git mv <old> <new>` command is the equivalent of running `mv <old> <new>` immediately followed by `git add <new>`, so the changes have been staged automatically.
 We just need to commit them.

+There is another small advantage to using `git mv` over the `mv` command: with `mv` only, Git thinks one file has been deleted and a new one created, when you use `git mv`, Git "understands" that it is the same file but with a new name.

 :::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::